entur/design-system/packages/tokens/README.md

 #### px vs rem

 These values are mainly provided in pixels.
 If you need the values in rem instead, add a `.rem` after the token name, e.g. `space.rem.large` for rem value and `space.large` for pixel value.

+## [For maintainers] Updating design variables

+There are three steps needed to update the set of available designs variables in this repo:

+1. generate a JSON-export of the variable set from Figma
+2. Update the corresponding JSON-file in the `src` folder
+3. Build the new variables and commit the changes

+### 1. Generate a JSON export

+The JSON is exported from Figma using the [variabels2css-plugin](https://www.figma.com/community/plugin/1261234393153346915), download the plugin if you haven't already.
+Go to the Figma file containing the variables you want to export, eg. [Semantic Colors](https://www.figma.com/file/zFFjH3gKGON6vFJZQK5ltr/Tokens-Semantic-colors?type=design&mode=design&t=M9cT0w0kaaxyBHiq-1).
+In you menu bar, select 'Plugins' and choose 'variables2css' – this opens a modal.
+Under 'choose your collection' choose the variable set you want to export.
+Under 'type' choose 'JSON', and under 'color' and 'unit' choose 'hex' and 'rem'.
+Then click 'Generate' and copy the result.

+### 2. Update JSON file

+Back in this repo, find the JSON-variables file you want to update, eg. `semantic.json`, delete its content and paste the generated result you copied in step 1.
+Then save the file.

+### 3. Build variables

+When the JSON-file content is updated, run the script `yarn build` inside this package or `yarn build:packages` from root.
+This will generate new files with updated values in both this package and in all other packages where the component color value has been updated.
+Once the build is finished, commit all changes and push the commit.